CivicFKT

 Verification

-Activities are verified from the .fit file.
+Activities are verified from a .fit or .gpx file — uploaded directly, or pulled in from a linked RideWithGPS account.
 Indoor rides without GPS are rejected.
 Re-uploading the same file is a no-op — duplicates dedup by SHA-256.